Buttons

 When to use

-Use the button component to help users carry out an action.
+- Use the button component to help users carry out a meaningful action.
 Actions can include starting an application, saving information, or expanding and collapsing accordions.

 When not to use

 - Don’t use buttons in place of links.
-Use links for link and style to look like a button in CSS.
+Screen readers treat links and buttons differently.
+If you need to style a link to look like a button, use CSS.

 Create clear button labels